TheoriginalMMM/How-to-use-nnUNet-DeepMedic-for-brain-tumor-segmentation/setting_up_paths.md

 This will set the paths for the current terminal session only (the variables will be lost if you close the terminal and need to be reset every time).

+You can also run scriptSETUPpaths to do this automatically.